 Carve out a quiet and private space for yourself.
 If possible, claim a room for yourself, whether that’s the spare bedroom, the basement, or a corner in your bedroom.
 You’ll want to be able to close your door and keep noise levels down during your meeting.

 In her 10 Tips for Designing Your Home Office, writer Gretchen Roberts suggests at-home workers consider their workflow when designing their home office, invest in a great chair (more on that later), and position their desk so they have something interesting to look at.
 (A window is ideal, according to Gretchen.)
+Create an office space that is truly yours.

 2. The hardware basics